 About the Temple Riders Association

-The Temple Riders Association (TRA) has organized Chapters throughout the United States, our membership will soon exceed 600.
-Our on-going objective is to find additional like-minded riders who prefer not to schedule rides on Sundays unless absolutely necessary*, who maintain Christian standards, who do not use alcohol or tobacco, and are free from profanity and off-color stories.
+The Temple Riders Association (TRA) has organized chapters throughout the United States.
+Our on-going objective is to find additional like-minded riders who prefer not to schedule rides on Sundays unless necessary*, who maintain Christian standards, and who refrain from the use of alcohol, tobacco, profanity, and off-colored stories while participating with the TRA.